mistralai/platform-docs-public/docs/guides/06-model-selection.md

 You can get the apple by opening the blue box.
 The apple is not inside the red box, so you don't need to open the red box.
 Simply reach into the blue box and take the apple.
 ```

 Here is another example.
-Mistral-large is able to answer it correctly, while other models can’t.
+Mistral Large is able to answer it correctly.
 ```
 Which one is heavier a pound of iron or a kilogram of feather
 ```